webyrd/shovel-books/README.md

 # shovel-books
-Wills ShovelWare Book Pack Releases
+Will's ShovelWare Book Pack Releases

 Books by the pound!